Scarlett Johansson: Public image

-Some media and fans call Johansson "ScarJo", which she finds lazy, flippant, and insulting.
-She has no social media profiles, saying she does not see the need "to continuously share details of [her] everyday life."

 Johansson is described as a sex symbol by the media.
+Already at the age of 17, when filming Lost in Translation, she felt she was groomed as a "bombshell-type" actor, as she explained in a 2022 podcast with Bruce Bozzi.
 The Sydney Morning Herald describes her as "the embodiment of male fantasy".
 During the filming of Match Point, director Woody Allen remarked upon her attractiveness, calling her "beautiful" and "sexually overwhelming".
 In 2014, The New Yorker film critic Anthony Lane wrote that "she is evidently, and profitably, aware of her sultriness, and of how much, down to the last inch, it contributes to the contours of her reputation."
 Johansson has expressed displeasure at being sexualized and maintains that a preoccupation with one's attractiveness does not last.
+She has stated that while she is flattered to be considered sexy, she finds the implication that her strength comes from her sexuality to be confining.
 She lost the role of Lisbeth Salander in The Girl with the Dragon Tattoo (2011) because the film's director David Fincher found her "too sexy" for the part.
+In 2016, as a comment on the delays of producing a stand-alone Black Widow movie, Johansson cautioned that she may not want to wear a "skin-tight catsuit" for much longer.

+Some media and fans call Johansson "ScarJo", which she finds lazy, flippant, and insulting.
+She has no social media profiles, and does not wish to "continuously share details of my everyday life".
 Johansson ranks highly in various beauty listings.
 Maxim included her in their Hot 100 list from 2006 to 2014.
 She has been named "Sexiest Woman Alive" twice by Esquire (2006 and 2013) and has been included in similar listings by Playboy (2007), Men's Health (2011), and FHM (since 2005).
 She was named GQ's Babe of the Year in 2010.
-Madame Tussauds New York museum unveiled a wax statue of her in 2015.
+In 2022, Johansson founded the plant-based skincare line, The Outset, with Kate Foster.